Farhanam76/eq-translations/README.md

 ## Python Package Usage

-`eq_translations` is packaged as a python package, though it is not currently published on pypi.
+`eq_translations` is packaged as a python package, though it is not currently published on pypi. test commit

 To install, replace `BRANCHNAME` with an appropriate tag or branch and run: